O'Dwyer v. Nair Libel Case: Lawsuit

-As a former member of the Viceroy's Council, Nair believed he had access to information that had not been made public, which gave him the confidence to place full blame on O'Dwyer.
+As a former member of the Viceroy's Council, Nair believed he had access to information that had not been made public, including two suppressed volumes of the official report into the Punjab disturbances, which gave him the confidence to place full blame on O'Dwyer.
 Several passages from Nair's book formed the basis of the libel case, particularly in the chapter titled 'The Punjab atrocities', regarding the suppression of the Punjab Disturbances including the Jallianwala Bagh massacre.
 In one instance, he criticised the powers held by colonial officials, stating that "before the Reforms it was in the power of the Lieutenant-Governor, a single individual, to commit atrocities in the Punjab."
 O'Dwyer was ready to take legal action for libel over this statement alone.
 In another part of the book, Nair attributed First World War recruitment increases to coercive methods, claiming that "the recruitment of non-Mohammedans also went up and both were due to the terrorism of Sir Michael O'Dwyer, very useful in this instance."
 A third passage challenged official recognition of O'Dwyer, declaring, "I realise that the eulogium passed by the English Cabinet on Lord Chelmsford and Sir Michael O'Dwyer was an outrage on public opinion."

 In response, in 1923, O'Dwyer recruited London solicitors Sir William Joynson-Hicks and Co. to issue an order for defamation.
 Nair had refused to both retract his remarks and pay the requested £1,000 in damages.
 Witnesses were subsequently listed to be assessed in Lahore, with a view to a hearing in London.

 Preliminary hearing

 The preliminary hearing took place in October 1923 at the Lahore High Court, and included sworn statements from around 125 defence witnesses based in India, including Chimanlal Harilal Setalvad and Mian Muhammad Shafi, and some from Gandhi's Congress Inquiry.
 (Note: Nair initially listed approximately 200 witnesses.)
 Nair was represented by Bakshi Tek Chand, while Sheikh Abdul Qadir served as counsel for O'Dwyer.
 O'Dwyer submitted a list of eight witnesses.
 His Indian witnesses were exclusively from the upper class, including six landowners and tribal chiefs.

+Nair initially briefed Sir Patrick Hastings, but Hastings's appointment as Attorney General under the incoming Labour government prevented him from appearing.
+The case was then assigned to Sir John Simon, who, after reviewing the evidence, judged it damaging to O’Dwyer.
+On the eve of the trial, Simon telegraphed from Paris to withdraw, leaving Nair suddenly without legal representation.